NOTE: Paintings are acrylic on canvas and are available for sale. Please visit https://denastewart.us | email@example.com

 Beliefs, fantasies, and experiences are the essence of the paintings created by Visionary Artist, Dena Stewart.
 The first time she picked up a paintbrush, with no formal training in art, she used it to express her feelings, hopes and dreams.
 Her heavily detailed street scenes with hundreds of people, her caricature-like portraits with personalized backgrounds, her lush landscapes, her breathtaking seascapes, and her tropical paradises include meaningful messages within beautiful surroundings.

-Another Dimension – her latest group of vividly colorful, florally framed paintings, open a window of the imagination to look into or look out of and wonder about the inner spirit of those individuals portrayed, together or apart, as they enter a dimension of pleasure or leave a dimension of pain.
+Another Dimension – her latest of vividly colorful, floral-framed paintings open a window of the imagination to look into or look out of and wonder about the inner spirit of those individuals portrayed.

-Many of Dena’s works include her vision of a guardian angel, an illusive image of an all-knowing spirit taking the form of a face in a cloud or a figure swinging from a rainbow hovering above to watch over and keep “souls-in-need” from life’s harm.
+Many of Dena’s works include her vision of an illusive image taking the form of a face in a cloud or a figure swinging from a rainbow hovering above to keep “souls-in-need” from life’s harm.

 Dena’s paintings have been shown in: America’s Folk Heritage Gallery, NYC; “Eight Woman Show”–Interart St. Amand Gallery, NYC; Galerie Bonheur, Greenwich, CT; Cuban Museum, Miami, FL; Gallery: Why Not?, Miami Beach, FL; “Two Person Show”–Amdur Gallery, Miami Beach, FL; Gallery of the Eccentric, Coral Gables, FL; Sokolsky Gallery, Miami Beach, FL; “Portraits”–Metro Dade Library, Miami, FL; “A Salute to Outstanding Florida Artists”–State Capitol Building, Tallahassee, FL; The Sher Gallery, Aventura, FL; South Florida Art Picks, Miami Beach, FL; Miami Beach City Hall; The Stephen P. Clark Government Center, Miami, FL; The Capital Children’s Museum, Washington, D.C.; The New York Public Library, NYC; The North Miami Public Library, No. Miami, FL

-Born in Manhattan, Dena graduated from Pace University with a degree in business education.
+Born in Manhattan, Dena graduated from Pace University with a BBA in education.
 Dena taught High School in New York, was an editor for Harcourt Brace Jovanovich Publishing Company, and personnel manager for E.J.
 Korvettes, a national department stores chain, before becoming a professional artist.

 Her nationally acclaimed Telling Stories Through Visuals program was selected by the President’s Committee on the Arts and Humanities (the National Endowment for the Arts and the National Endowment for the Humanities) as a model outreach program that impacts communities and helps enrich people’s lives.